IntellicessInc/sentinel-rt-lite-saas/README.md

 **Running 2 instances of application at a time with the same well name may cause unexpected behavior including removal of already processed data**.

+**The referenced input files cannot be inside any other folder.
+They need to be placed inside input_files directory.**

 *******************************************************************************************************************

 Note that every new run clear out the data in the output files and log folder from the previous run.